wavefrontHQ/docs/pages/doc/proxies_histograms.md

 </table>

 You can send [**Wavefront data format**](wavefront_data_format.html) histogram data only to a minute, hour, or day port.
-* If you send Wavefront data format histogram data to the distribution port, the points are rejected as invalid input format and logged.
-* If you send Wavefront data format histogram data to port 2878 (instead of a min, hour, or day port), the data is not ingested as histogram data but as regular Wavefront data format metrics.

-You can send [**distribution data format**](#sending-histogram-distributions) histogram data only to the distribution port.
+You can send [**distribution data format**](#sending-histogram-distributions) histogram data only the distribution port (2878, or 40000 for earlier versions of the proxy).
 If you send Wavefront distribution data format to `min`, `hour`, or `day` ports, the points are rejected as invalid input format and logged.

 ## Querying Histogram Metrics